(Page 1 of 1)

 Social media, cloud and multimedia services are driving huge increases in network traffic to enterprise and cloud service provider datacenters.
 To enable more network traffic and faster information access, service providers are buttressing datacenters with higher performance servers and faster networks – infrastructure growth that increases network management, power consumption, system cooling and other operating costs.

-Software-Defined Networking (SDN) reduces network management complexity and cost
+Software-defined networking (SDN) reduces network management complexity and cost

 Software-defined networking answers these challenges by streamlining network configuration and management to provide application services to users more quickly and cost effectively.
 SDN separates the control plane (where forwarding and routing decisions are made) and data plane (where the work takes place), allowing administrators to configure and reconfigure networks of switches and routers easily and quickly from a central control panel – similar to the way virtual servers are managed – and adjust network-wide traffic on the fly to meet changing business needs.
 Ultimately, SDN significantly reduces operational expenses by freeing administrators to manage network services without having to manually configure hardware.
 SDN also reduces capital expenditures, by increasing traffic utilization of routers and other network resources.

 The diagram above shows the basic software-defined networking architecture.
 The data plane consists of servers, switches and other network appliances forming the underlying system that forwards traffic to the selected destination.
-Other network elements may include firewalls and network interface cards (NIC) that are plugged into a server or network appliance.
+Other network elements may include firewalls and network interface cards (NICs) that are plugged into a server or network appliance.
 The controllers make decisions about where traffic is sent and communicate with the network appliances through a standard interface such as OpenFlow.
 In large networks, the controllers can be managed through an orchestrator using standard interfaces such as Open Stack.

 Strong growth forecast for SDN market